-- RAM: Random Access Memory.
-Plays a very important role in overall speed of the computer.
+- RAM-Random Access Memory: Plays a very important role in the overall speed of the computer.
 If your computer becomes especially slow when you run many programs at the same time, a lack of RAM is most likely at fault.
-When upgrading RAM, keep in mind that if your computer runs a 32 bit operating system, it can support no more than 4 GB.
+When upgrading RAM, keep in mind that if your computer runs a 32-bit operating system, it can support no more than 4 GB.

 - Hard drive: If you are running out of space on your current hard drive, this is certainly a reason to upgrade.
 However, you could also look into buying a cheaper external hard drive.
 This is a good option if you have a lot of files on your current hard drive that you rarely use.
 If this option does not appeal to you, you could also look into the possibility of installing multiple hard drives onto your current computer.
 Many desktop motherboards support this option.
 Hard drives can also play a role in the speed of your computer.
 The hard drive’s RPM (revolutions per minute) determines how quickly the computer can access information from the hard drive.
 Upgrading to a hard drive with a higher RPM can often result in greater performance.